 Outdoor Adventure Orientation Programs

-Under the instruction of professionals and the leadership of trained Smith student leaders, First-year students will enjoy the scenic outdoors of Western Massachusetts while meeting other new students through participation in one of four Outdoor Adventure Program trips.
+Under the instruction and leadership of trained Smith student leaders and professional staff from the Smith outdoor Adventure programs, first-year students will enjoy the scenic outdoors of Western Massachusetts while meeting other new students through participation in one of five Outdoor Adventure trips.
 Students will learn and practice various outdoor skills such as backcountry camping, map/compass, fire building, rock climbing, kayaking and canoeing.
-These experiences will highlight teamwork, general leadership, communication, fun and camaraderie.
+These experiences will highlight teamwork, general leadership, technical skills, communication, fun and camaraderie.

 These excursions are in an outdoor environment.
-With the exception of the OARS program which stays on campus, there will not be access to any indoor facilities, such as electricity or bathrooms.
+With the exception of the OARS and the Gravity programs which stay on campus in the evening, there will not be access to any indoor facilities, such as electricity or bathrooms.
 Each participant will be supplied a backpack, sleeping bag, and other gear for use on the trip if needed.
-Students will be required to provide their own clothing, including hiking boots, rain jacket, and multiple layers of clothing (*see suggested equipment list).
+Students will be required to provide their own clothing, including hiking boots, rain jacket, and multiple layers of clothing (see suggested equipment list).
 Each student will also share in carrying the group items.
 Read over the following trip descriptions carefully.
-All four trips are super fun, have nice views, but vary in the type of activities and difficulty level.
+All five trips are super fun, but vary in regards to activity and difficulty level.

-Choose from the following four Outdoor Adventure trips:
+Choose from the following five Outdoor Adventure trips:

 - Rocks, Packs & Paddles (RPP): This is a fun mixed-sport overnight trip where students rock climb, paddle and camp over a 2-day/overnight trip.
 During the day you will split into two groups; one rock climbing, the other canoeing.
 At night, the groups hike into one of the scenic Smith College campsites at the Macleish Field Station.
 The second day the groups switch activities, then return to campus later that afternoon.
 This trip can accommodate up to 24 students.